maropu/lljvm-translator/README.md

 }
 ```

-You can load this gen'd class file by the code below and run in JVMs:
+You can load this gen'd class file via Java runtime reflection and run in JVMs:

 ```java
 import java.lang.reflect.Method;